 I am a real estate professional.
 What does this mean for my business?

-- Encouraging the development of private market options to offer comparable flood insurance coverage at lower cost than the NFIP;
+Encouraging the development of private market options to offer comparable flood insurance coverage at lower cost than NFIP;

 On July 6, 2012, Congress passed the Biggert-Waters Act reauthorizing the NFIP for 5 years.
-While ending the shutdowns and shorter extensions that cost 40,000 home sales each month, implementation problems threatened to undermine real estate transactions where flood insurance is required for a mortgage.
-The program's authority has since been extended to December 8, 2017.
+While ending the shutdowns and short-term extensions that cost 40,000 home sales each month, implementation problems threatened to undermine real estate transactions where flood insurance is required for a mortgage.
+NFIP's authority has since been extended to December 8, 2017.

 On March 13, 2014, Congress amended Biggert-Waters with the passage of The Homeowner Flood Insurance Affordability Act.
 These amendments were signed into law on March 21, 2014:

-- Repealed FEMA's authority to raise premium rates at the time of property sale;
+- Repealed FEMA's authority to raise insurance rates at the time of property sale;

-- Limited future premium increases to 18% annually for newer properties and 25% for the older ones;
+- Limited future rate increases to 18% annually for newer properties and 25% for the older ones;

-- Added a $25/$250 surcharge to NFIP policies until property owners begin paying full-risk rates; and
+- Added a $25/$250 surcharge to NFIP policies until property owners pay full-risk rates; and

 - Established the Office of the Flood Insurance Advocate to help property owners with faulty flood maps and insurance rate concerns.

-On June 15, 2017, the House Financial Services Committee reported HR 2874: The 21st Century Flood Reform Act, to reauthorize and make further improvements to NFIP.
-The legislation meets NAR's six reform principles.
-Specifically, the bill:
+On November 14, 2017, the House of Representatives, on a vote of 237-189, passed HR 2874: The 21st Century Flood Reform Act, to reauthorize and make further improvements to the NFIP.
+The bill meets all six of NAR's reform principles.
+Specifically, the Act: